Morena, Madhya Pradesh

+Morena is famous for National Chambal Sanctuary which is home to Gharials, which extends upto Etawah.
+Famous sweet "Gajak" trails its origin to Morena which is made from jaggary.

 Geography

-Morena is located at 26.5°N 78.0°E. It has an average elevation of 177 metres (580 feet).
+Morena is located at 26.5°N 78.0°E. It has an average elevation of 177 metres (580 feet).It is very famous for its Chambal ravines (locally known as Chambal Bharka).It is formed due to Thousands of years of erosion and change in course of river.

 Demographics

 As of the 2011 Census of India, Morena had a population of 288,303.
 13.2% of the population is under six years old.
 Literacy was 80.28%; male literacy was 89.08% and female literacy was 70.22%.